hartzogw/AskRowdy-Jekyll/_posts/prospective-students/2022-5-4-faculty-and-staff.md

         - prospective-student-cs-program
         - programs
 ---
-Learn more about the [Computer Science Department Faculty](https://semo.edu/colleges-departments/business-computing/computer-science/team-directory.html) and get contact information
+Learn more about the
+<a href="https://semo.edu/colleges-departments/business-computing/computer-science/team-directory.html" target="blank">Computer Science Department Faculty</a> and get contact information